jtauber/CARC/website/pages/apple_disk_controller_rom.md

 just moves the head out by 80 positions.
 This guarantees it is in the outermost position regardless of its starting point.
-This is also what causes the distinctive thunk-thunk-thunk sound on disk boot as the head repeatedly hits a rubber stopped designed to prevent it moving too far.
+This is also what causes the distinctive thunk-thunk-thunk sound on disk boot as the head repeatedly hits a rubber stopper designed to prevent it moving too far.

 At this point in the code, we’ve just calculated `SLOT16` and it is still in the accumulator.
 We transfer it to `X`: